bamlab/dev-plugins/packages/react-navigation-visualizer/README.md

   ![alt text](./assets/screen_example.png)

-You can see the current and previous (last iteration) navigation states, and you can also collapse stacks if needed by clicking them.
+You can see all consecutive navigation states (recorded when the dev plugin is opened), and you can also collapse stacks if needed by clicking them.